kubeshop/botkube-docs/CONTRIBUTING.md

 ## Support Channels

-Join the BotKube-related discussion on Slack!
+Join the Botkube-related discussion on Slack!

-Create your Slack account on [BotKube](https://join.botkube.io) workspace.
+Create your Slack account on [Botkube](https://join.botkube.io) workspace.

 To report bug or feature, use [GitHub issues](https://github.com/kubeshop/botkube-docs/issues/new/choose).